Personal NetWare: NetWare Lite

-In 1991, Novell introduced a radically different and cheaper product from their central server-based NetWare product, NetWare Lite 1.0 (NWL), codenamed "Slurpee", in answer to Artisoft's similar LANtastic.
-Both were peer-to-peer systems, where no dedicated server was required, but instead all PCs on the network could share their resources.
+In 1991, Novell introduced NetWare Lite 1.0 (NWL), as a radically different and cheaper alternative to their central server-based NetWare product.
+Codenamed "Slurpee", NetWare Lite was an answer to Artisoft's similar LANtastic: both were peer-to-peer systems, where no dedicated server was required, but instead all PCs on the network could share their resources.

 Netware Lite contained a unique serial number in the EXE files that prevented running the same copy on multiple nodes within a single network.
 This basic copy protection was easily circumvented by comparing files from different licenses and accordingly editing the serial number bytes.

 The product was upgraded to NetWare Lite 1.1 and also came bundled with DR DOS 6.0.
 Some components of NetWare Lite were used in Novell's NetWare PalmDOS 1.0 in 1992.

 A Japanese version of NetWare Lite named "NetWare Lite 1.1J" existed in 1992 for four platforms (DOS/V, Fujitsu FM-R, NEC PC-98/Epson PC and Toshiba J-3100) and was supported up to 1997.
 Updates were distributed by Novell as DOSV6.EXE, DOSV.EXE, TSBODI.LZH.

 NetWare Lite 1.1 came bundled with NLSNIPES, a newer implementation of Novell's Snipes game.